Requirements to have Underserved Pathway participation in MSPE letter:

 UP Pathway enrollment policy prior to E12:

-All first and second year preclinical students are accepted into the Underserved Pathway.
+All first and second-year preclinical students are accepted into the Underserved Pathway.
 Other preclinical students, such as expanded students and those enrolled in the MSTP program, who did not enroll during first and second year, can meet with UP faculty and staff to discuss enrolling during the preclinical years.
 These will be considered on a case-by-case basis, and will include mapping out the pathway requirements and how they will be met.
-We hope all participants complete the requirements of the Pathway.

 UP Pathway enrollment policy for E12 and on:

-Enrollment into the Underserved Pathway must take place prior to the initiation of clinical rotations.
+Enrollment into the Underserved Pathway must take place prior to the initiation of clinical rotations or Patient Care Phase.
 Enrollment in the preclinical years allows for completion of the preclinical requirements and for there to be the longitudinal connection to the pathway.

 Participation in multiple pathways: